aatkin/mobilefood-rest/README.md

 mobilefood-rest
 ===============
-Awesome REST-service for Mobile Food -project, written mainly in JavaScript and a bunch of libraries.
+Awesome REST-service for Mobile Food -project, as part of Exercise Project -course at University of Turku.
+Written mainly in CoffeeScript compiled to JavaScript, using NodeJS and ExpressJS.

 Install
 -------